 When Clear is called, the only per-fragment operations that are applied (if enabled) are the pixel ownership test, the scissor test, and dithering.
-The masking operations described in the last section (4.2.2) are also effective.
+The masking operations described in section 4.2.2 are also applied.
 If a buffer is not present, then a Clear directed at that buffer has no effect.
+Fixed-point RGBA color buffers are cleared to color values derived by clamping each component of the clear color to [0, 1] and converting to fixed-point according to the rules of section 2.19.9.
+The result of clearing integer color buffers is undefined.

 The state required for clearing is a clear value for each of the color buffer, the depth buffer, the stencil buffer, and the accumulation buffer.
-Initially, the RGBA color clear value is (0,0,0,0), the clear color index is 0, and the stencil buffer and accumulation buffer clear values are all 0.
+Initially, the RGBA color clear value is (0, 0, 0, 0), the clear color index is 0, and the stencil buffer and accumulation buffer clear values are all 0.
 The depth buffer clear value is initially 1.0.